Buying and Choosing a Puppy

 Do not let the word Farm give you the wrong impression.
 It may not be a farm but kennels that are clean, airy, and bright.

 On the face of it look like a professional establishment.
 If you cannot meet at least one parent or there are lots of different breeds of pups around, then do not even consider buying a puppy, you will almost certainly live to regret that rash decision.

-Quite often these people will buy the whole litter at say £65 per dog from puppy farms in Ireland, England, Scotland or Wales.
+These people will often buy the whole litter at say £65 per dog from puppy farms in Ireland, England, Scotland or Wales.
 Then they sell them on to you at £550.00 to £750.00 complete with fancy bogus pedigree certification.

 Rule 2.
 Never buy a puppy from a pet shop or any other similar outlet; other animals are OK but not Dogs.